Aleyssu/cookiecutter-tutorial/README.md

 - This repo also acts as a cookiecutter project which demonstrates much of Cookiecutter's functionality.
 Feel free to download and experiment with it.
 You can also generate a project directly from the repo (see [Running Cookiecutter](#if-youre-running-with-a-remote-cookiecutter-repo-from-github)) (make sure you're using a command line with Unix support!)

-- Much of this page's content has beenc created with the help of Cookiecutter's official documentation, along with some personal experimentation to see into Cookiecutter's workings.
-See https://cookiecutter.readthedocs.io/en/stable/advanced/index.html for the official documentation.
+- Much of this page's content has been created with the help of Cookiecutter's official documentation, along with some personal experimentation to see into Cookiecutter's workings.
+Since Cookiecutter is constantly being updated, newer content may not be documented here.
+See https://cookiecutter.readthedocs.io/en/stable/advanced/index.html for the official and latest documentation.

 - Cookiecutter makes heavy use of Jinja2 for project generation.
 See [here](https://jinja.palletsprojects.com/en/3.1.x/) for in-depth documentation on Jinja2.